DecisiveAI/mdai-operator/docs/rules.md

 ```
 #### addToSet
 Adds a new item to a set variable.
-`set`: The key of the set variable.
+`set`: The name of the set variable.
 `value`: The string value to add to the set.
 Value could use interpolation.
-See details: [TODO add link]
 ```yaml
 then:
   - addToSet: